Skip to main content

 Saving PDFS from a website into NetDocuments

-When someone clicks on a pdf document from a website, they want to be able to save it directly into their Document Management System like NetDocuments without having to download it their desktop first.
+When someone clicks on a PDF document from a website, they want to save it directly into their Document Management System like NetDocuments without downloading it to their desktop.

-A good DMS will intercept the Save As process as soon as the user clicks the button.
-The problem with viewing a pdf on a website is that there is no Save or Save as Button.
+A good DMS will intercept the Save As process when the user clicks the button.
+The problem with viewing a PDF on a website is that there is no Save or Save Button.

 image